daz4126/Nanny-State/README.md

 This example will show how the 3 elements of Nanny State, State, View and the Update function, work.

-Start by importing the relevant functions:
+Start by importing the `Nanny` function:

 ```javascript
 import Nanny from 'nanny-state'
 ```

-Next we'll create the view.
-This is a function that accepts the state as an argument and returns a string of HTML that depends on the value of the state's properties.
+In NANNY STATE, the state is everything, so we'll create that next.
+In this example, it will have a single property called `View`:

 ```javascript
 const State = {